 What if I want to get a pet after I have moved in?+

 Adding a pet after a tenant has taken possession of a property is not guaranteed.
 The owner has the right to accept or deny the addition of any pet to the property.
-Before accruing a pet the tenant must submit photos for owner approval, no puppies will be considered.
-If the owner allows the pet, the tenant must complete a Pet Addendum to the contract, pay the required pet deposit along with the pet fee, and annual pet inspection fee.
+Before accruing a pet the tenant must submit a pet application through petscreener, no puppies will be considered.
+If the owner allows the pet, the tenant must complete a Pet Addendum to the contract, pay the required pet deposit along with the pet fee.

 How long should I wait to hear back from someone regarding a maintenance problem?+

 If you submit an on-line maintenance request, you will hear back from us within one business day.
 If the request comes via fax, please allow up to two business days.
 Phone requests are discouraged, as we generally get incomplete information which delays the processing of your request.
 If you have not heard from our office or our vendor in three days, please contact firstname.lastname@example.org or 512-439-3600.

 I don't want the owner to come in and do inspections.+

 With proper notice, both the property owner and GDAA Property Management have the right to inspect the property.
 In some cases, the owner is actually required by the IRS and their insurance company to make at least one inspection per year.

 What do I do if I need to move out?+

 It is required that you provide written 45-day notice using GDAA's official notice form.
 You can mail, email, fax, or hand deliver this.
 If you do not get verification of receipt within 3 business days, please contact our office immediately as we did not receive.

 What do I have to do to move from the property?+